 In Farmer City Rehab & Healthcare, 3.56% of Patients had Serious Falls

 This tells you the percent of residents who sustained a fall which caused serious injury.

 Minimizes Urinary Tract Infections

-This metric gauges the percent of long-term care residents who have had a UTI.
-UTI's may be an indicator of a facility with worst hygiene practices.
-Nevertheless, this metric may also be misleading for some facilities due to inconsistent reporting standards for infections.
+This measures the percent of long-term care patients who experienced urinary tract infections.
+UTI's may be an indicator of a facility with lower levels of hygiene.
+Nevertheless, this datapoint can be skewed for some facilities due to different reporting standards for infections.